qmcao/K-Means-Clustering/README.md

 # K-Means-Clustering

-- Implementing K-Means-Clustering from scratch
+- Implementing K-Means-Clustering from scratc